brentp/peddy/README.md

 **NOTE** this module used to be named to "peddy".

-This is currently under development.
-It already has a nice API for dealing with pedigree files.
+`pedagree` is a python library for querying, QC'ing, and manipulating pedigree files.

 It currently makes it simple to extract things like: